Child drug deaths, suicides in Clark County spiked in 2020

 The 13 child drug deaths in Clark County in 2020 represented a 550 percent increase over the previous year, according to coroner data.

 The figure includes nine teenagers who died of a fentanyl overdose, according to data from the Clark County coroner’s office.
-The youngest, a 4-month-old girl, died in August from drug toxicity due to methamphetamine.
+The youngest, a 4-month-old girl, died in August from drug toxicity from methamphetamine.

 Myla Byrne, a 19-month-old who died of heroin, fentanyl and acetyl fentanyl intoxication, was one of only two minors to die from drug intoxication in 2019.